Contours are lines of a constant height and are generated automatically when a DTM is created in n4ce. There are two types of contours in n4ce.

 Annotates all Threaded contours at regular intervals.
 Whilst this annotates all contours, the annotation will not necessarily line up because all the contours have a different start position and length.

 Annotates all threaded contours that are NOT closed, at their ends.

 Removes a single item of contour annotation.

-Deletes all contour annotation and heals the gaps if there were any.
+Deletes all contour annotation and heals the gaps if there are any.

-Sets all the contour annotation to use the current text defaults in the contour settings dialog.
+Sets all the contour annotations to use the current text defaults in the contour settings dialog.

 Mirrors a selected item of annotation to the opposite side of its contour line.